johndevlin/Trigger/README.md

 WTF?
 ---

-Trigger is a lightweight HTML5 & SASS front-end framework sitting on top of [Grunt.js](http://gruntjs.com/) to automatically combine and minify all JavaScript, optimise images, and run SASS.
+Trigger is a lightweight front-end framework sitting on top of [Grunt.js](http://gruntjs.com/) to automatically combine and minify all JavaScript, optimise images, and run SASS.